Geography of Beijing

 16807.8 km2.
-By land area, the municipality is slightly larger than the country of Montenegro, though much of the municipality outside the urban core are sparsely populated mountains and farmland.
+By land area, the municipality is slightly smaller than the country of Kuwait, though much of the municipality outside the urban core is sparsely populated mountains and farmland.
 The terrain is roughly 38% flat and 62% mountainous.
 The city is 150 km inland from the Bohai Sea via Tianjin Municipality in the southeast.
 Aside from Tianjin, Beijing is bordered on all other sides by Hebei Province, including a piece wedged between Beijing and Tianjin.